Brief Overview of the jDownloads Modules

 The very useful Tree module shows the Categories and Sub Categories in a tree structure.
 It gives an alternate navigation aid.
 There is an article on this module.

-The Stats module shows various statistics such as how many Downloads and Categories there are, and the total number of times items have been downloaded.
+The Stats module shows the statistics:how many Downloads; the number of Categories; and the total number of times files have been downloaded.

 - There is the ability to add text before and after the module list;